TheBenMeadows/Web3/Blockchain, NFTs & Web3 - Part 1 - Notes.md

 [Not in the scope of this presentation](#ethereum-2.0): Proof of Stake, Sharding (Scalability Trilema), Layer 2 Scaling (Rollups & Sidechains)

+**NFTs** - see attached.

+**Web 1 vs 2 vs 3** - see references sheet.
+Quick caveat - we are at Web 2.5.
+Still not seamless.
+Most communication and coordination still occurs at the Web 2 level.
+Web 3 tools are coming: e.g. nftychat.xyz and lens.xyz (lens protocol).

+**Wallet** - Crypto wallets keep your private keys – the passwords that give you access to your cryptocurrencies – safe and accessible, allowing you to send and receive cryptocurrencies like Bitcoin and Ethereum.
+They come in many forms, from hardware wallets like Ledger (which looks like a USB stick) to mobile apps.
+Unlike a normal wallet, which can hold actual cash, crypto wallets technically don’t store your crypto.
+Your holdings live on the blockchain, but can only be accessed using a private key.
+Your keys prove your ownership of your digital money and allow you to make transactions.
+If you lose your private keys, you lose access to your money.

 ## References

 ### [Ethereum 2.0](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/)